 * A Seton Hall University Law School student saved an elderly woman’s life in dramatic fashion.
 Well done, sir.
 [Jersey Journal]

-One problem I’ve noticed with law schools: they always seem to be speaking to the dumbest audience possible.
+Law schools always seem to be speaking to the dumbest audience possible.
 They’re certainly not addressing the smartest guys in the room.
 They’re not even trying to speak to average, reasonable people.
-Instead, law schools seem to be talking at the very slowest people who might qualify for their programs, to people who have an irrational fear not just of “math,” but of “numbers” themselves.
+Instead, law schools seem to be talking at the very slowest people who might qualify for their programs, to people who have an irrational fear not just of “math,” but of “numbers” themselves….